PlakarKorp/docs.plakar.io/content/quickstart/_index.md

 $
 ```

 *If you follow the quickstart but the agent is not running, a warning message will be displayed for each command.
-You can safely ignore this message: the agent is not mandatory but recommended for optimal performance.*
+You can safely ignore this message: the agent is not mandatory but recommended for optimal performance.
+This warning can be removed by setting the PLAKAR_AGENTLESS environment variable as such `export PLAKAR_AGENTLESS=`*

 ## Creating your first local repository